Karkowin/strapi_monolith_docker/README.md

 - `STRAPI_APP_NAME`: Name of the Strapi application.
 - `STRAPI_VERSION`: Version of the Strapi npm package to install (optional).
 - `NODE_ENV`: Environment mode for Strapi (`development` or `production`).
 Default is `development`.

+---

+The `POSTGRES_USER` and `POSTGRES_DB` environment variables must follow thoses rules:

+- Start with a lowercase letter or an underscore
+- Only contain lowercase letters, numbers, and underscores
+- Must be equal to or less than 30 characters

+**All the environment variables must't contain any special characters except for the `STRAPI_VERSION` wich can contain dots.**

 ## Project Initialization and Volume Linking